hydro-project/hydroflow/book/example_2_simple.md

 Howdy 82
 ```

-## Rewriting with Combination Operators
+## Rewriting with Composite Operators
-We can also express the same program with more aggressive use of combination operators like
+We can also express the same program with more aggressive use of composite operators like
 [`filter_map()`](./surface_ops.gen.md#filtermap) and [`flat_map()`](./surface_ops.gen.md#flat_map).
 Hydroflow will compile these down to the same
 machine code.